Federer to face Zverev in ATP Tour Finals

 He is one of three first-timers with Dimitrov finally qualifying after being long-predicted to become a regular member of the men's elite.
 Sock is the first American to qualify since Mardy Fish did so in 2011.

-Goffin has qualified for the first time also, although last year he played a match as an alternate.

-The draw, which took place on BBC Radio, was delayed because Boris Becker, who Nadal's group is named after, was held up by traffic on his way to the studio.

-Several big names are missing this year through injury including 2016 winner Andy Murray, four-times London winner Novak Djokovic and Stan Wawrinka.
+Several high-profile players are missing this year through injury including 2016 winner Andy Murray, four-time London winner Novak Djokovic and Stan Wawrinka.

 Roger Federer - Switzerland (2)